-Now that your PayPal account has been set up (even without a credit card), we'll show you how to start using PayPal.
+Now that your PayPal account has been set up, we'll show you how to start using PayPal.
 Our first lesson for you will be how to transfer money from your bank account to your PayPal account.
-This will allow you to pay for stuff on sites like eBay.com and OverStock.com, and send money to other PayPal users directly from your account, without involving your credit card or bank account details at all!
+This will allow you to pay for stuff on popular e-commerce websites, and send money to other PayPal users directly from your account, without involving your credit card or bank account details at all!

 It's a pretty easy and straightforward process, but we've included a full walkthrough below so you can see what it looks like in action.

 Go to www.paypal.com in your web browser, and click Log In in the top-right corner.

 Click in the box labelled "Email" and type in the email address that you used to sign up for PayPal.
 Then, click in the box labelled "Password" and type in the password that you chose to protect your PayPal account with.
 Finish up by clicking Log In.